hjanday/dinesafe-streamlit/README.md

 - Business name (text search)

 ### Data Export
-- Click "📥 Download CSV" in the Data Table tab
+- Click "Download CSV" in the Data Table tab
 - Exports only the currently filtered data
 - Includes all original columns and data

-## 🔧 Technical Details
+## Technical Details

 ### Architecture
 - **Frontend**: Streamlit with custom CSS styling